qaware/cloud-native-weather-vue3/docs/chapter-3.md

 and start it via:

 ```
-docker run -p 3000:3000 my-app
+docker run -p 3000:3000 vue-frontend
 ```

 With this your frontend container should start up and a link given will open your browser and display your application.

 Still, this application is containerized, but does not know anything about your backend.
-Therefore, in the next chapter we will discuss how to connect your frontend to a given backend after deploying it to a kubernetes cluster in the following chapters.
+Therefore, we will discuss how to connect your frontend to a given backend after deploying it to a kubernetes cluster in the following chapters.